mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/fake-operators_equality.md

 - by default, `BasicObject#==` does not perform an equality check; instead, it returns true if two objects are the same object.
 This is why other classes often provide their own behavior for `#==`.
 - if you need to compare custom objects, you should define the `==` method.
 - understanding how this method works is the most important part of this assignment.

+`<<`

+Add shift operators can result in very clean code, but they make most sense when working with classes that represent a collection.